-1.1-To learn about the costs, benefits and disadvantages of the amalgamation -between the District of Saanich and the City of Victoria including shared and -contrasting values, concerns and needs of residents of Victoria and Saanich and Victoria regarding neighbourhoods, change, growth, service delivery, governance, capital -and infrastructure needs, land use planning, emergency services and strategic and regulatory -frameworks.

-- 1.3 To provide local residents with an unprecedented opportunity to explore the future of Saanich and Victoriatheir communities.
+1.1 To learn about the costs, benefits and disadvantages of the amalgamation-between the District of Saanich and the City of Victoria including shared and -contrasting values, concerns and needs of residents of Victoria and Saanich and Victoria -regarding neighbourhoods, change, growth, service delivery, governance, capital -and infrastructure needs, land use planning, emergency services and strategic and regulatory -frameworks. • 1.2 To fully understand the costs, benefits and disadvantages of the amalgamationbetween the District of Saanich and the City of Victoria including residents' visions vision for the future of their respective communities community and potentially an ----------------------------------- • 1.3 To provide local residents with an unprecedented opportunity to explore the future ----of Saanich and Victoriatheir communities.